 Project Imagery

 Caption: Comparison of Drought Severity Index for Texas in June 2010 and 2011.
-Lower values represent areas of more significant drought.
-Image Credit: Texas Water Resources Team.
+Lower values (color) represent areas of more significant drought, also include that the DSI will be between 0 and 1.
+Maybe speak to the trend that you see between the images Image Credit: Texas Water Resources Team.

 Image: June 2010 Drought Severity Index.jpg; June 2011 Drought Severity Index.jpg